geg-tech/biblicallyaccuratekeyboard/journal.md

 ---
-title: "The Biblically Accurate Keyboard"
+title: "The Biblically Accurate Macropad"
 author: "egg_splats"
 description: "Making a biblically accurate angel go click and clack"
 created_at: "2025-05-17"